albertojuanL/kafkajs-buffer/README.md

 };
 ```

 In addition you can add extra information to the messages.
 That information won't be sent to kafka but will be received in the callback function.
+It's very useful to set information you will need to identify the original request or message for which the produced message was created.
+A common scenario is a service that consumes messages to produce another ones.
+Here, we can commit the consumed message with the guarantee that has been processed.

 ```typescript
 type Info = {